greenphosphorus-Reforger/EnfusionCraterGenerator/README.md

 ## Installation

-1. Drop `UTM_CraterDepthTool.c` into your addon's `Scripts/WorkbenchGame/WorldEditor/` folder
+1. Drop `UTM_CraterDepthTool.c` into your addon's `Scripts/WorkbenchGame/WorldEditor/` folder — if this folder path doesn't exist, create it manually
 2. That's it — everything else generates itself on first use

 ## Usage